 What is Micronized Rubber Powder

-Lehigh Technologies’ micronized rubber powder (MRP)–transformed from end-of-life tires and other post-industrial rubber–is a lower cost, high-performance, sustainable specialty material that replaces oil- and rubber-based materials to reduce costs and cut waste.
-These micron-scale powders are sold to manufacturers of advanced products, including high-performance tires, industrial rubber, consumer and industrial plastics goods, asphalt and coatings and construction materials.
+Lehigh Technologies’ micronized rubber powder (MRP) is a low-cost, high-performance, sustainable raw material that replaces oil- and rubber-based materials.
+Using patented cryogenic turbo mill technology, Lehigh transforms end-of-life tires and other post-industrial rubber into micron-scale powders that are sold to manufacturers of advanced products, including high-performance tires, industrial rubber, consumer and industrial plastics goods, asphalt and coatings and construction materials.
+With a state-of-the-art applications and development center (ADC), Lehigh’s technical experts collaborate with customers to optimize products for each application.

 Micronized Rubber Powder is a third-generation technology that represents a significant advancement over previous post-manufactured rubber processing technologies.
 Our next generation technology ensures MRP is a higher-performance, sustainable raw material that is technically advanced, tough, durable, very versatile and made in an environmentally-friendly way.